MAGIC-AI4Med/KEEP/README.md

 ## Dataset Structuring
 We manually annotate 1,000 noisy pathology images to fine-tune Yolov8.
-You can directly download the fine-tuned Yolov8 model from [Google Drive](https://drive.google.com/drive/my-drive) .
+You can download the fine-tuned Yolov8 model directly from [PathDetector](https://drive.google.com/drive/my-drive) .

 ```bash
 cd data